AshnaXhaikh/MyBookGenie/README.md

 # 📚 BookGenie —  My AI Assistant for Life-Changing Books!

-BookGenie is an AI assistant that understands **4 productivity bibles** and brings their wisdom to life — instantly.
+BookGenie is an AI assistant that understands **4 productivity books** and brings their wisdom to life — instantly.
 No more flipping pages or forgetting key lessons.
 Just ask, and it answers.

 ---
 ## 📖 Highlighted a mind-blowing thought once… and totally forgot about it afterward?